 Kubernetes fixes a lot of common problems with container proliferation by sorting containers together into "pods."
 Pods add a layer of abstraction to grouped containers, which helps you schedule workloads and provide necessary services—like networking and storage—to those containers.

-Other parts of Kubernetes help you load balance across these pods and ensure you have the right number of containers running to support your workloads.
+Other parts of Kubernetes help you balance loads across these pods and ensure you have the right number of containers running to support your workloads.

-With the right implementation of Kubernetes—and with the help of other open source projects like Atomic Registry, Open vSwitch, heapster, OAuth, and SELinux— you can orchestrate all parts of your container infrastructure.
+With the right implementation of Kubernetes—and with the help of other open source projects like Open vSwitch, OAuth, and SELinux— you can orchestrate all parts of your container infrastructure.

 Use case: Building a cloud platform to offer innovative banking services

-Emirates NBD, one of the largest banks in the United Arab Emirates (UAE), needed a scalable, resilient foundation for digital-native innovation.
+Emirates NBD, one of the largest banks in the United Arab Emirates (UAE), needed a scalable, resilient foundation for digital innovation.
 The bank struggled with slow provisioning and a complex IT environment.
-Setting up a server could take 2 months while making changes to large, monolithic applications took over 6 months.
+Setting up a server could take 2 months, while making changes to large, monolithic applications took more than 6 months.